pabllot/LEFT-JOIN-ARRAY/README.md

     const sql = `SELECT leagues.*, clubs.* LEFT JOIN clubs ON clubs.league_id = leagues.id;`

+try {
-    const [leagues] = await conn.query(sql);
+    // Extracting the result of the SQL query const [leagues] = await conn.query(sql);

-     if (leagues.length === 0) {
+    // Checking if the result is empty if (leagues.length === 0) {
         return [];
       }